keffren/aws_labs/hands_on_1/README.md

 The **TomCat app** needs to copy the artifact stored on the S3 Bucket.
 Hence It'll access to S3 assuming a role as AWS best practices.

-This role allows EC2 instances to call AWS services on your behalf.
+This role will allows EC2 instances to call AWS services on your behalf.

 How Can we provide an IAM role to an EC2 instance using terraform?
   - Create an IAM Instance Profile
   - Attach the IAM Instance Profile to the EC2

 ## Deploy the artifact on TomCat App

+Connect to TomCat App using SSH:

 ```
 sudo -i